nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

   Also, if the drift compensation loses synchronization, moving out of :c:enumerator:`DRIFT_STATE_LOCKED`, the presentation compensation moves back to :c:enumerator:`PRES_STATE_INIT`.
 * When audio is being played, it is expected that a new audio frame is received in each ISO connection interval.
   If this does not occur, the headset might have lost its connection with the gateway.
-  When the connection is restored, the application receives an :c:type:`sdu_ref` not consecutive with the previously received :c:type:`sdu_ref`.
+  When the connection is restored, the application receives a :c:type:`sdu_ref` not consecutive with the previously received :c:type:`sdu_ref`.
   Then the presentation compensation is put into :c:enumerator:`PRES_STATE_WAIT` to ensure that the audio is still in sync.

 .. note::